Request More Information About Communication Studies

-Mount Aloysius students have the unique opportunity to be introduced to both areas of study, progressing to upper division work, rather than narrowly focusing on only one area.
+Mount Aloysius students majoring in history and political science have the unique opportunity to be introduced to both areas of study, progressing to upper division work, rather than narrowly focusing on only one area.
 This separates Mount Aloysius from other colleges.

 Students studying History/Political Science at Mount Aloysius benefit from the support of engaged and accessible faculty, small class-sizes, and outstanding internships.

 Growing job market

 - Museum worker